-Create and deliver a market-ready system to reliably, sustainably and competitively produce berries out of season and at scale in Canada.
+Create and deliver a market-ready system to reliably, sustainably, and competitively produce berries out-of-season and at scale in Canada.

 Spark Phase, including Spark Awards: